smbc-digital/service-boilerplate/README.md

 ```

 ### Creating/Updating the nuget package
-To create a Nuget package for use as a template you need to use the Nuget CLI as opposed to the dotnet CLI.
+To create a Nuget package for use as a template you __must__ use the Nuget CLI (as opposed to dotnet pack in the dotnet CLI).

 * [Install the CLI](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#nugetexe-cli).
 * Navigate to folder cotaining the ```.nuspec``` file